teejas/betterjenkins/README.md

 # Architecture

 `betterjenkins` runs best on Kubernetes but can be tested using docker-compose as explained below.
-The reason for it being more well-suited for container orchestration is because `betterjenkins` is itself a container orchestrator, specifically for tasks described as shell commands (i.e. `/controller/examples/sample.yaml`), and a multi-service application.
+The reason for it being more well-suited for container orchestration is because `betterjenkins` is itself a container orchestrator, specifically for executing tasks described as shell commands (i.e. `/controller/examples/sample.yaml`), and a multi-service application.
 The permanent services `betterjenkins` runs is the controller, or `betterjenkins-server`, and the database server, or `betterjenkins-db`.

 # Deploying